-Once trained, Fellows collaborate with existing teachers to expand arts offerings via:
+Once trained, RTAs collaborate with their service site to expand and deepen arts offerings via:

 - Arts Clubs

-Each Fellow serves between 50-250 unduplicated K-12 students providing about 2 hours of arts education per-week, per-student during a typical school year.
+Each RTA serves between 50-250 unduplicated K-12 students providing about 2 hours of arts education per-week, per-student during a typical school year.

 What is a Citizen-Artist?